Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Results

 \subsection{Distribution of some structural features of interest for dMRI modelling}

 The full distributions of values for some structural features of interest, obtained by merging together all the estimated values from all the species for each cell type, are shown in Fig.\ref{fig:6}.
-Given the increasing interest of the microstructure imaging through dMRI community in estimating glia microstructure and the striking difference between the neuronal components of cerebral and cerebellar cortices (e.g., Purkinje cells only in cerebellum), we decided to group them into three classes: glia, cortical neurons and cerebellar neurons, and use three different colors to simplify the visualization of the results.
+Given the increasing interest of the diffusion-based microstructural imaging community in estimating glia microstructure and the striking difference between the neuronal components of cerebral and cerebellar cortices (e.g., Purkinje cells only in cerebellum), we decided to group them into three classes: glia, cortical neurons and cerebellar neurons, and use three different colors to simplify the visualization of the results.
+The distributions for all the morphological features are reported in Supplementary Fig.3.

+Fig.\ref{fig:7} shows the distributions of intra-cellular and intra-branch residence times (grouped by general cell types) for two representative membrane permeabilities (low and high), as well as mean residence and exchange times as a function of different values of cell membrane permeability.